The Banking Litigation Law Review: USA

 Privilege over documents prepared during internal investigations

 In general, attorney–client privilege applies only to communications made in confidence for the purpose of obtaining legal advice.
 US courts have conducted fact-intensive analyses to determine whether the privilege applies.
-In at least one prominent US jurisdiction, the court has made clear that the correct test was whether 'one of the significant purposes' of the investigation was to obtain or provide legal advice.24 Application of that standard to company responses to data breaches, however, has reached inconsistent results as to whether a subsequent investigation by a forensic firm produces privileged information.25 In this context, a bank's counsel should ensure not only that internal investigations are led by attorneys and have adequate attorney oversight but that the attorneys are acting solely for the client rather than as an agent of the government.26 In addition, careful attention should be given to which documents are provided to counsel in connection with requests for legal advice as such documents are not categorically protected as privileged, even though the request for legal advice may be.27
+In at least one prominent US jurisdiction, the court has made clear that the correct test was whether 'one of the significant purposes' of the investigation was to obtain or provide legal advice.26 Application of that standard to company responses to data breaches, however, has reached inconsistent results as to whether a subsequent investigation by a forensic firm produces privileged information.27 In this context, a bank's counsel should ensure not only that internal investigations are led by attorneys and have adequate attorney oversight but also that the attorneys are acting solely for the client rather than as an agent of the government.28

-In addition, given the tendency of regulators, beyond the bank's primary supervisor, to vie with one another to take the lead in investigating potential wrongdoing, care should be taken when disclosing to regulators documents prepared by counsel during an internal investigation.
-At least one court has recently held that 'oral downloads' of information given by the law firm to the Securities and Exchange Commission are not privileged and therefore must be turned over from the company to former employees of the company.28 Furthermore, when documents are disclosed to a regulator (e.g., the Department of Justice) that is not the bank's supervisory regulator, the bank examination privilege does not apply and such disclosure would constitute waiver of privilege for private litigation and other regulatory investigations.
+In addition, care should be taken when disclosing to regulators documents prepared by counsel during an internal investigation.
+At least one court has held that 'oral downloads' of information given by the law firm to the SEC are not privileged.29 Furthermore, when documents are disclosed to a regulator (e.g., the Department of Justice) that is not the bank's supervisory regulator, the bank examination privilege does not apply and such disclosure would constitute waiver of privilege for private litigation and other regulatory investigations.

 Maintaining attorney-client privilege becomes an even thornier issue when cross-border considerations enter the picture.
 Given the global nature of most banks, this issue will increasingly be encountered in banking litigation practice.
-Foreign courts may refuse to apply US privilege law, subjecting documents created during an internal investigation to disclosure to private litigants.29 Moreover, in litigation in the US, depending on which country's privilege laws apply following a choice of law analysis, there is a possibility that attorney-client privilege may not attach at all.30 Given the global scope of many investigations and litigations, counsel should be attuned to the increased risk of exposure to disclosure of documents created during an investigation, both in litigation proceedings in the US and abroad.
+Foreign courts may refuse to apply US privilege law, subjecting documents created during an internal investigation to disclosure to private litigants.30 Moreover, in litigation in the United States, depending on which country's privilege laws apply following a choice of law analysis, it is possible that attorney-client privilege may not attach at all.31 Given the global scope of many investigations and litigations, counsel should be attuned to the increased risk of exposure to disclosure of documents created during an investigation, both in litigation proceedings in the United States and abroad.

-In New York, the separate entity rule has also been a defence against subpoenas seeking information for accounts held outside of the US, though outcomes in the subpoena context have differed from the outcomes in the injunction and attachment context.37 Recent cases have left open the question of enforcement of information subpoenas on foreign banks with operations in New York,38 with at least one court refusing to apply the 'arcane rule' to an information subpoena,39 and thus the issue remains unresolved.
+Foreign banks that merely have US branches with no connection to an underlying action may also defend against subpoenas on personal jurisdiction grounds,36 though New York state courts have found international branches of a bank to be subject to subpoenas where the bank failed to show that the information sought could not also be accessed from the New York branch.37 In addition, in New York, the separate entity rule has barred subpoenas seeking information for accounts held outside the United States, though outcomes in the subpoena context have differed from the outcomes in the injunction and attachment context.38 Recent cases have left open the question of enforcement of information subpoenas on foreign banks with operations in New York,39 with at least one court refusing to apply the 'arcane rule' to an information subpoena,40 and thus the issue remains unresolved.